deependhulla/limit-email-access-by-country/README.md

 ### LICENSE : [GNU General Public License v3.0](../master/LICENSE)

-### This Code is working model and used in production by us.
+### This Code is working model and used in production.